 - Does the witness change his or her story after being asked the same questions?
 Do they seem easily confused?

-After being involved in a car accident, speak with a car crash lawyer in Indianapolis about the details of your claim and next steps.
+After being involved in a car accident, speak with a car accident attorney in Indianapolis, IN about the details of your claim and next steps.
 Contact a law firm today.

 Thanks to Ward & Ward Law Firm for their insight into personal injury claims and how witnesses can influence the credibility of your car accident claim.